heroku-examples/heroku-dotnet-notepad/README.md

-# Realtime Sticky Notes with SignalR and Heroku
+# Real-time Sticky Notes with SignalR and Heroku

 This is a real-time, multi-user sticky notes application built with [SignalR](https://dotnet.microsoft.com/en-us/apps/aspnet/signalr) and deployed on Heroku.
 SignalR enables seamless, bidirectional communication between clients and the server, making it perfect for collaborative experiences.
 To support horizontal scaling, the app leverages Redis via the [Heroku Key-Value Store](https://devcenter.heroku.com/articles/heroku-redis) add-on, alongside [Heroku Postgres](https://www.heroku.com/postgres) for persistent data storage.